futurice/vaskapp-backend/README.md

 Query parameters:

-* `city` String.
+* `cityId` String.
 If specified, returns only stations active in the given city.

 Responses: